Find a Law Firm

 Find an Approved Solicitor on the Principality Building Society Conveyancing Panel

-We are nearing an exchange and my parents having transferred the 10% deposit to my lawyer.
-I am now advised that as the deposit has not come from me my lawyer needs to make a notification to my lender Principality Building Society.
+We are only a couple days away from an exchange and my mum and dad having transferred the 10% deposit to my lawyer.
+I am now advised that as the deposit has not come from me my lawyer needs to disclose this to my lender Principality Building Society.
 Apparently, being on the Principality Building Society conveyancing panel and acting on their behalf he must inform Principality Building Society if the balance of the mortgage advance is coming from anyone other than me.
 I advised the bank about my parent’s contribution when I applied for the home loan so is it really necessary for him to raise this?

 Your lawyer is obliged to check with Principality Building Society to make sure that they are aware that the balance of the purchase price is not from your own funds.
 Your solicitor can only report this to Principality Building Society if you agree, failing which, your lawyer must cease to continue acting.

-What happens if my lawyer’s firm is expelled from the Principality Building Society Solicitor panel in advance of the moving date as agreed at exchange of contracts?
+What happens if my lawyer’s firm is removed from the Principality Building Society Solicitor panel in advance of the completion date?